pachterlab/LP_2021/03-prequel_analysis.md

 # Data analysis in the prequel era {#prequel-analysis}

-\BeginKnitrBlock{rmdtip}
-Many machine learning and statistics methods are mentioned in this chapter.
+\BeginKnitrBlock{rmdtip}<div class="rmdtip">Many machine learning and statistics methods are mentioned in this chapter.
 The names of these methods are linked to articles explaining them for those who are unfamiliar.
-Some of them are math heavy.
+Some of them are math heavy.</div>\EndKnitrBlock{rmdtip}
-\EndKnitrBlock{rmdtip}